May Birthstone: Emerald – The Gem Of Rebirth And Love

 How to Care for Emerald Jewelry

 Cleaning: Emeralds rank 7.5-8 on the Mohs scale of hardness, making them relatively durable but still requiring careful handling.
-To clean emerald jewelry, use warm soapy water and a soft brush.
+Use warm, soapy water and a soft brush to clean emerald jewelry.
 Avoid exposing emeralds to harsh chemicals and extreme heat, as they can damage the stone.

-Storage: Store emerald jewelry separately from other gemstones to avoid scratches.
-Keep them in a soft cloth or a jewelry box with individual compartments.
+Storage: To avoid scratches, store emerald jewelry separately from other gemstones.
+Please keep them in a soft cloth or a jewelry box with individual compartments.

 Fun Fact: Unlike diamonds, emeralds are often treated with oils or resins to enhance their color and clarity, a practice that dates back to ancient times.